 Although considered less dangerous than drugs such as heroin, cocaine, hallucinogens or methamphetamine, the possession or sale of Ketamine in Colorado is punished severely.
-While use of Ketamine is a misdemeanor that can be punished solely by a fine of $50-$750, possessing or selling Ketamine is a felony.
+While the use of Ketamine is a misdemeanor, possessing or selling Ketamine is a felony.

 - 1. What is Ketamine?

 - 2.1.
 Unlawful use of Ketamine – 18-18-404 C.R.S.